sqrl-lang/sqrl/website/source/functions/simple.md

-title: SQRL - Simple Functions
+title: Simple Functions
 ---

 # Defining simple functions

 ### Creating a package that uses SQRL

-We recommend developing SQRL functions using (TypeScript)[https://www.typescriptlang.org].
+We recommend developing SQRL functions using [TypeScript](https://www.typescriptlang.org).
 Getting set up with TypeScript is out of scope for this tutorial, but as a prerequisite you should be comfortable running TypeScript code on the command line.

 First install the `sqrl` package.
 We'll also install the `sqrl-cli` package which makes it easy to create a command line application to test with.